PennyLaneAI/pennylane/doc/development/adding_templates.rst

      At the end of the docstring, add a section starting with the ``..
 UsageDetails::`` directive, where you demonstrate with code examples how to use the templates with different settings, for example varying the number of wires, explaining keyword arguments and special cases.
-     For inspiration, check one of the existing templates, such as :func:`AmplitudeEmbedding <pennylane.templates.embeddings.AmplitudeEmbedding>`.
+     Use the docstring of one of the existing templates for inspiration, such as :func:`AmplitudeEmbedding <pennylane.templates.embeddings.AmplitudeEmbedding>`.

    * Check the inputs to the template.
 You can use the functions provided in :mod:`utils <pennylane.templates.utils>`.